dwbewiahn/MinesSweeper/README.md

 The game is functional

-#To do :
+#To do:

-Improve interface
+-Improve interface

-Custom game size
+-Custom game size

-Wellcome Screen
+-Wellcome Screen

-Douglas Bewiahn
+by Douglas Bewiahn